john-breton/Dubhe/README.md

 Sample XMI files are included under `common/XMI Files` which were generated using [StarUML](https://staruml.io/download/).
 You can find the model files that were used to generate the XMI under `common/StarUML Files`.

+### Sample Analysis
+If you want to try out the tool, we recommend following the Online Seller of Merchandise (OSM) system analysis located in `common/XMI Files/Scenario Walkthrough Files`.

 ## Analysis
 Dubhe currently supports the following types of analysis:
  - Determination of a system's behavioural security posture through the calculation of its average Critical Element Risk Index (CERI) and its Corruption Propagation Potential (CPP).